CenturyLinkCloud/PublicKB/Support/how-do-i-escalate-a-ticket.md

 **Is this capability available 24x7?**

-Yes, while the management team that responds to these requests is based on the USA West Coast, they do respond to escalations within 15 minutes. *The exception is an escalation for Service Tasks, which are only acknowledged from 7am-7pmPT*.
+Yes, while the management team that responds to these requests is based on the US West Coast, they do respond to escalations within 15 minutes. *The exception is an escalation for Service Tasks, which are only acknowledged from 7am-7pm Pacific*.

 **What criteria are used to evaluate a Service Request escalation request?**

 The members of the escalation team are members of the CenturyLink Cloud Support Management team.
-They will review the age of the original ticket, clarity of information in the original ticket, scope, skill level and time of day of the request.
+They will review the age of the original ticket, clarity of information in the original ticket, scope, skill level, and time of day of the request.

 **Will I be charged for escalating a ticket?**